Susceptibility of the one-dimensional Ising model: is the singularity at T = 0 an essential one?

 \end {abstract}

-The tractability of the one-dimensional (1D) Ising model with only nearest-neighbor interactions \cite{isi} and in zero magnetic field has made it of value not only for pedagogical purposes, but for shedding light on formally corresponding properties of other systems that can be mapped onto it (such as the the folding-unfolding behaviour of protein helices \cite{cor}, or the hydrogen-bond order of single-file water in nanopores \cite{kof}).
-The inclusion of a "field" complicates the problem mathematically, but allows for even broader applicability beyond the Ising model itself: the chemical potential can be substituted for the magnetic field in treatment of the 1D lattice gas \cite{tok}; and allowing the field to represent a"background"---for example, the effect of a disease gene on allele sharing in siblings, or the existence of dynamical equilibrium between fitness and mutations---has led to a simpler yet effective alternative to standard approaches in genetic statistical analysis \cite{maj}.
-The Ising model has also been employed as a benchmark for testing methods of broader applicability: among more recent examples are a Pad\'e approximant method for expressing the entropy as a function of energy (and thus leading to the Helmholtz free energy) \cite{ber}; a combinatorial approach that emphasizes the role of nearest-neighbor spin-pairs rather than individual spins \cite{set}; approximating the free energy using a cluster-expansion algorithm that discards clusters whose contributions are below a specified threshold, rather than using a predetermined limit on cluster size \cite{coc}; an experimentally realizable technique for finding Lee-Yang zeroes of a system by monitoring the quantum coherence of a probe spin \cite{pen}; and an extended scaling approach designed specifically for spin systems with critical temperature $T_c = 0$ \cite{kat}.
+The tractability of the one-dimensional (1D) Ising model with only nearest-neighbor interactions \cite{isi} and in zero magnetic field has made it of value not only for pedagogical purposes, but for shedding light on formally corresponding properties of other systems that can be mapped onto it (such as the the folding-unfolding behaviour of proteins \cite{cor}, or the hydrogen-bond order of single-file water in nanopores \cite{kof}).
+The inclusion of a field complicates the problem mathematically, but allows for even broader applicability: the chemical potential can be substituted for the magnetic field in the treatment of the 1D lattice gas \cite{tok}; a "mean-field" based on experimental measurements of spike trains in chains of neurons can be used to infer parameters describing the interactions between neurons \cite{rou}; and allowing the field to represent a "background"---for example, the existence of dynamical equilibrium between fitness and mutations---has led to uses in population biology, and to an effective alternative to standard approaches in genetic statistical analysis \cite{maj}.
+Variations have even been applied in fields such as economics \cite{bor} and sociology \cite{mal}.The model has also been employed as a benchmark for testing methods of broader applicability: among more recent examples are a Pad\'e approximant method for finding the thermodynamic properties of a system by first determining the entropy as a function of energy, rather than the free energy as a function of temperature \cite{ber}; approximating the free energy using a cluster-expansion algorithm that discards clusters whose contributions are below a specified threshold, instead of using a predetermined limit on cluster size \cite{coc}; a combinatorial method that emphasizes the role of nearest-neighbor spin-pairs rather than individual spins \cite{set}; an experimentally realizable technique for finding Lee-Yang zeroes \cite{pen}; and an extended scaling approach designed specifically for spin systems with critical temperature $T_c = 0$ \cite{kat}.